By Akanksha Rana and Sophie Yu

 (Reuters) - China's Pinduoduo Inc reported a bigger-than-expected quarterly loss on Wednesday due to higher operating expenses, sending the e-commerce company's shares down 13% before the opening bell.

 The company was started just four years ago but has been described by analysts as a disruptor to the dominance of Alibaba Group Holding Ltd's Taobao and JD.com Inc over China's retail sector thanks to its popularity among the country's rural residents.

 Net loss attributable to ordinary shareholders widened to 2.34 billion yuan in the quarter ended Sept.
 30, from 1.1 billion yuan a year earlier.
 Revenue rose 123% to 7.51 billion yuan.
 Analysts had expected 7.49 billion yuan, according to IBES data from Refinitiv.

 Operating expenses of Pinduoduo more than doubled to 8.47 billion yuan ($1.20 billion) in the quarter as sales and marketing costs surged 114%.
 Excluding items, the company lost 1.44 yuan per American depository share.
 Analysts on average had expected a loss of 0.53 yuan per ADS.

 "We continued to invest in our users throughout the third quarter, and stepped our marketing up a notch from the second half of September," Chief Executive Officer Huang Zheng said in a statement.

-(Reporting by Akanksha Rana in Bengaluru and Sophie Yu in Beijing; Writing by Josh Horwitz; Editing by Sayantani Ghosh and Muralikumar Anantharaman)
+(Reporting by Akanksha Rana in Bengaluru and Sophie Yu in Beijing; Editing by Rashmi Aich, Maju Samuel and David Evans)